-- building on employment land - developing on underused or undervalued greenspaces - bringing empty homes back into use. - 4.7 The potential from these sources is very limited: - the apartment market is likely to be flat for the foreseeable future, and members have been quite clear that they do not want higher densities - we have a clear shortage of employment land, and whilst a limited number of mainly free-standing employment premises within primarily residential areas may transfer into housing uses over time, this potential is limited - members have said that greenspace should generally be protected Planning Committee will be considering a report (elsewhere on this agenda) on a greenspace study showing some limited potential from this source - Image of the second second - 4.8 Option One would be based on building only within the existing urban area.
+- ♦ building on employment land - developing on underused or undervalued greenspaces - bringing empty homes back into use. - 4.7 The potential from these sources is very limited: - the apartment market is likely to be flat for the foreseeable future, and members have been quite clear that they do not want higher densities - we have a clear shortage of employment land, and whilst a limited number of mainly free-standing employment premises within primarily residential areas may transfer into housing uses over time, this potential is limited - members have said that greenspace should generally be protected Planning Committee will be considering a report (elsewhere on this agenda) on a greenspace study showing some limited potential from this source - empty homes this is a difficult and costly issue to resolve; in any event the advice that we have been given (which we are checking) by government is that whilst we should endeavour to bring back vacant homes into use, they are existing dwellings and cannot add to the supply of new homes [Cabinet will be considering a separate report on this]. - 4.8 Option One would be based on building only within the existing urban area.
 This could be achieved by building 285 homes a year to 2017.
 Whilst this Option would not involve the loss of any Green Belt, it would severely limit our ability to meet affordable housing needs, especially over the medium to longer term and it would lead (because of our declining and ageing population) to a significant fall in the size of the Sefton's local labour supply.
 Nor would it meet the requirements of the employment land study, as a site of the size required (20 ha) could only be provided in the Green Belt. - 4.9 Conclusion on Option One: This option would promote regeneration initially by concentrating development within the built-up area.
 However, people would be likely to move away to find homes and jobs, especially those with skills, and this would be likely to damage the Borough's economy.
 This option would not meet many of our housing needs, either for general or affordable housing.